Skip to main content

 How do I request materials?

 Collections stored offsite require 30 days prior notice for retrieval.
-Contact the NLM Support Center or appropriate collections manager for scheduling.
+Retrievals are made the last Friday of the month.
+Contact the NLM Support Center for scheduling.

-This website does not include all the materials held in the P&P, HAV, or AMMP collecting areas.
-Some collections are unprocessed, and there is therefore no online finding aid available.
-Brief records for most AMMP unprocessed collections are available here.
+This website does not include all the materials held in any of the Collecting Areas.
+Many collections are unprocessed, and therefore no online finding aid is available.

 Glossary of terms and symbols